Did you know that there will be a total solar eclipse in Maine in 2024?

 Where to learn all about solar eclipses

-Before these solar eclipses occur in 2023 and 2024, you can learn more about this phenomenon as well as other astronomical topics.
+Before a solar eclipse occurs — or even afterwards, if the topic interests you — you can learn more about this phenomenon as well as other astronomical topics.

 For example, there is a planetarium associated with the University of Southern Maine.